Civil Peace Service: Fostering dialogue, reducing violence, strengthening civil society

 Overall term: 2008 to 2018

-The root causes of violent conflict are addressed, thereby strengthening the processes of reconciliation, peacebuilding and democratisation in Kenya.
+The programme addresses the root causes of violent conflict, thus strengthening the processes of reconciliation, peacebuilding and democratisation in Kenya.